jonnymind/SIRPAS/Books/Base_System.md

 as a normal skill, adding the eventual success margin to the next damage generated by an attack.

-For example, the __aim__ manoeuvre of the __firearms__ style is neither an attack nor a defence: it allows to use the __firearms__ skill as a normal skill that will success automatically, providing a modifier to the next attack.
+For example, the __aim__ maneuver of the __firearms__ style is neither an attack nor a defense: it allows to use the __firearms__ skill as a normal skill that will success automatically, providing a modifier to the next attack.

-### Manoeuvre modifier
+### Maneuver modifier

-Some manoeuvres are more difficult than others; some rely on brute force, others on finesse of execution.
-To reflect this, each manoeuvre can offer different modifiers to the various combat skill rolls.
+Some maneuvers are more difficult than others; some rely on brute force, others on finesse of execution.
+To reflect this, each maneuver can offer different modifiers to the various combat skill rolls.

-In the advanced combat, the base skill modifier is ignored; only the manoeuvre modifier is used.
+In the advanced combat, the base skill modifier is ignored; only the maneuver modifier is used.

-### Manoeuvre damage
+### Maneuver damage

-Each manoeuvre has a different damage coefficient, which depends on various factors.
-In the advanced combat, the _dominance_ of the base combat skill is ignored when computing the damage, as the damage generated by the skill is already incorporated in the manoeuvre damage modifier.
+Each maneuver has a different damage coefficient, which depends on various factors.
+In the advanced combat, the _dominance_ of the base combat skill is ignored when computing the damage, as the damage generated by the skill is already incorporated in the maneuver damage modifier.

 However, eventual _dominance_ generated by weapons and other effects (i.e. temporary spells) are still added to the _active damage_.

 ### Diminishing Returns

-Some manoeuvres get a negative modifier if being used repeatedly against the same target.
+Some maneuvers get a negative modifier if being used repeatedly against the same target.
 For example, repeating using a brawl/punch has diminishing returns: your opponent will read your move, and will be able to better defend against the same attack.
-In those situations, you’ll want to be less predictable, and use other manoeuvres, or other styles altogether.
+In those situations, you’ll want to be less predictable, and use other maneuvers, or other styles altogether.

-This factor is called __diminishing return__ (**DR**) for a certain manoeuvre.
+This factor is called __diminishing return__ (**DR**) for a certain maneuver.

 ## Combat Skills and Styles {#BaM-m-combat-skills-and-styles}

 The skills used in combat go under the name of _combat styles_.
-Each style offers a collection of sub-skills called _manoeuvres_, which are used in the _advanced combat system_, and specify how a certain style is used during combat -- with the exception of [generic maneuveres](#BaM-s-generic-combat), which are proper skills on their own.
+Each style offers a collection of sub-skills called _maneuvers_, which are used in the _advanced combat system_, and specify how a certain style is used during combat -- with the exception of [generic maneuveres](#BaM-s-generic-combat), which are proper skills on their own.

-Advantages and perks can be targeted at skills only: either _combat styles_ or _generic manoeuvres_
+Advantages and perks can be targeted at skills only: either _combat styles_ or _generic maneuvers_

-For example, the advantage [__expert/skill__](#BaM-a-expert) can be targeted at all the [__brawl__](#Brawl) combat style or at the [__disengage__](#BaM-s-generic-combat-disengage) generic manoeuvre, but not at the __punch__ manoeuvre of the __brawl__ style.
+For example, the advantage [__expert/skill__](#BaM-a-expert) can be targeted at all the [__brawl__](#Brawl) combat style or at the [__disengage__](#BaM-s-generic-combat-disengage) generic maneuver, but not at the __punch__ maneuver of the __brawl__ style.

 The same combat style can also cover different kind of weapons, with some specific actions limited to some weapons.
 For example, Firearms is a combat